Driving from Florence to Rome: what to see on a road trip

 Known for its noble wine (Vino Nobile di Montepulciano), this medieval village nestled on the top of a hill is surrounded by vineyards.
 You can enjoy the view of the village and the Tuscan countryside from the top of the Palazzo Comunale tower.

 This is the perfect stop for wine lovers on a road trip between Florence and Rome, as Montepulciano wine is definitely one of the best ones not just in Tuscany, but in the whole Italy.
-You can also take a wine tasting tour in Montepulciano, inside the ancient cellars where its great wine is aged.
+But also if you’re not a wine lover, you will probably love the experience of a wine tasting tour in Montepulciano, inside one of many centuries-old cellars where its great wine is aged.
+What makes Montepulciano so special as those unique underground cellars, carved into the soft tuff local stone and covered with brick vaults, hidden underneath the ancient and wonderful Renaissance palaces.
+Some of the most famous are Cantina de’ Ricci (that’s amazing, it’s housed in a former medieval cathedral!), Cantine Ercolani, Cantina Dei, Fattoria Talosa (you can also sleep there, at Villa Talosa Agriturismo!).

 Perugia